September 25, 2016

 Though different from mine I feel connected to the work of Bill Komoski, Tom Burckhardt, Sharon Horvath, Glenn Goldberg and Barbara Takenaga.
 Each in their own way coalesces from their spaces “figures” that blink into form, but just.
 I respond to these as selves in the midst of multiple forces, both material and nonmaterial.
 It’s my way to describe to myself living in the midst of change.

+There’s a greater duality in the new work, more separation between the figure and ground.
 Are you relating to a mind/body dialectic?
 I thought of Gaspar Noé’s film, “Enter The Void,” while considering your hovering compositions.

 It’s a growing preoccupation, this momentary contraction of space into object, which could be described as figure and ground or self and other.
 Held within the architecture of the painting a multifaceted occurrence flickers into being, emerging from multiple fields yet somehow separate and unique.
 This may be coming about because the painting’s physical aspects adhere to psychological principles.
 I’m interested in gravity as attraction; the gravitational pull of one form wanting to be next to or merged with another.
 As this process happens, other things will get displaced, repressed, projected; they move around through the layers, alternately subsumed then revealed by way of psychological movements.